PATIENT PROFILES OF RABIES PREVENTION

 Improper HRIG Administration Can Lessen the Effect of a Rabies Vaccine

-Because HRIG can partially suppress active production of rabies virus antibodies, no more than the recommended dose should be administered.1,2
+Because HRIG can partially suppress active production of rabies virus antibodies, no more than the recommended dose should be administered.1

 Is the Volume of Your HRIG Dose Adequate for Treating All Rabies Exposures?

-Ready-to-Use KEDRAB® (Rabies Immune Globulin [Human]) at 150 IU/mL Potency Ensures You Have:
+Ready-to-Use KEDRAB® (Rabies Immune Globulin [Human]) at 150 IU/mL Potency Ensures You Have1:

-• The appropriate volume needed to treat any rabies exposure
+• The appropriate volume needed to treat any rabies exposure1

-• No need for dilution with dextrose, which may help reduce the potential for errors caused by the need to prepare an admixture1,3
+• No need for dilution with dextrose, which may help reduce the potential for errors caused by the need to prepare an admixture1,2

 Does a Higher Volume Increase the Chance for Compartment Syndrome?

-In a prospective study involving 100 high-risk injections (fingers and toes), no case of compartment syndrome was found.
-The study authors never encountered any cases of compartment syndrome during the past 2 decades.4
+In a prospective study involving 100 high-risk HRIG injections (fingers and toes) during proper PEP protocol, no case of compartment syndrome was found.
+In researching data from the past two decades, where HRIG was administered to patients potentially exposed to the rabies virus, no cases of compartment syndrome were found by the study authors.3

 rabies-scenarios_150